 Remote teams thrive when trust and accountability are embedded into everyday operations.
 A strengths-based approach supports this by:

 Example: The Lancaster University Finance Leadership Team successfully built a strengths-based culture that improved communication, collaboration, and alignment across the organisation.
-Read more here.
+Read the full Lancaster University case study.

 Further Reading: Building a Culture of Trust in Remote Teams